vos6434/daisy-blog/src/content/galacticraft-5.md

 </video>

 ## Machine GUIs
 The new GUIs are inspired by BuildCraft and Thermal Expansion.
-We have added redstone control, side configuration, statistics and security.
+We have added redstone control, side configuration, statistics and security.<br>
 **Redstone**
 ![Redstone configuration tab](https://i.imgur.com/7TCRPFr.png)